krusty77/Cryptography-Assignment/README.md

 # Cryptography-Assignment

+This was a cryptography assignment for the course *BLOCK-524 Cryptographic Systems Security* from the University of Nicosia.
+I was enrolled in the Master of blockchain and digital currency.

 ## The RSA Algorithm

 The RSA algorithm belongs to the family of public key encryption algorithms and stands for Ron